Sanele-Zondo/Laptop-Data-Analysis-Categorization-and-Discount-System/README.md

 ---

 ## 7. Model Building
-*Prepare Your Dataset: The dataset (data_cleaned_model) is cleaned and ready.
+*Prepare Your Dataset: The dataset is cleaned and ready.
 The dataset should have the features: ram_checker, price_checker, screen_size_checker, and Graphics_Card_checker, as well as the target variable Category.*
 ```python
    #Prepare Data[Feature(X) and Target(y)]
    X=data_cleaned_model[['ram_checker','price_checker','screen_size_checker','Graphics_Card_checker']]